joanpalin/AI-Workshop/Session 1/README.md

 ## The Group Activity — The ARK Industries Co-Pilot Audit

-Towards the end of Session 1, you will spend 30 minutes working in small groups of three or four.
+Towards the end of Session 1, you will spend some minutes working in small groups of three or four.

 **The scenario:** ARK Industries — the fictional IT-intensive company that runs through the entire day — has given your group a small budget and one instruction: identify where an AI co-pilot would genuinely help, and where it should be kept well away.